-Report: Russian doping scandal 'institutional conspiracy'
+Russian official disputes NYT doping story; NYT stands behind reporting

 A 'systematic and centralized cover-up'

-The New York Times story, published Tuesday, follows a report commissioned by the World Anti-Doping Agency that claimed the Russian state conspired with athletes and sporting officials to undertake a doping program that was unprecedented in its scale and ambition.

-A "systematic and centralized cover-up" benefited more than 1,000 Russian athletes across 30 sports, Canadian law professor Richard McLaren said in an update to the report first published in July.
+A "systematic and centralized cover-up" benefited more than 1,000 Russian athletes across 30 sports, McLaren said in an update to the report first published in July.

 "We know for sure it went to the Deputy Minister of Sport level -- beyond that we have no evidence to indicate that it went any further," McLaren told CNN.